 Steve is the founder and managing partner at SSDC, designing hardware and software solutions with customers in many different fields.
 Co-Author of "A Software Engineering Approach to LabVIEW".
 Author of "Random Ramblings on LabVIEW Design".
 Certified LabVIEW Architect.
 LabVIEW Champion.

-Joerg is the founder and owner of Hampel Software Engineering.
+Joerg is the founder and owner of Hampel Software Engineering, the first German NI Center of Excellence.
 His professional interest lies in software development in small teams.
-He has been successfully delivering real-world software projects for nearly 20 years, working together with his customers.
+He has a proven track-record of nearly 20 years of delivering successful customers projects.
 Joerg is a CLA and LabVIEW Champion.

 For LabVIEW programmers who want to improve their software engineering approach to programming, the DSH Pragmatic Software Development Workshop is a one-day hands-on workshop that offers the opportunity to learn from three experienced programmers / entrepreneuers.
 They have more than 60 years of combined real-life experience in developing software and fulfilling projects, both fixed-price and based on time and materials.